 Take the bus to Mexico from Flores rather than directly from Tikal

-If you are visiting Tikal you will need to get to Flores ideally.
-As that’s where all of the buses pick up from.
-Unless you want to take the public bus (more on that later).
-You will also not be able to get a bus directly from Flores to Tulum.
-Instead, you will need to get the bus to Chetumal just over the Mexican border, and then change busses (or take a taxi) to Tulum.
+If you are visiting Tikal you will need to get to Flores ideally as that’s where all of the big buses pick up from.
+Unless of course, you want to take the public bus (more on that later).
+As I have already mentioned you will not be able to get a bus directly from Flores to Tulum.
+Instead, you will need to get the bus to Chetumal just over the Mexican border, and then change buses (or take a taxi) to Tulum.